 Nature cure is a general term used to describe a number of methods of natural healing including diet, exercise, rest and hydrotherapy.
 It is based on the principle of the healing power of nature and seeks to stimulate the body’s innate ability to heal itself without the use of toxic drugs or invasive surgery.

 O is for Organic food

 Organic farming prohibits the use of synthetic pesticides and herbicides such as glyphosate, which has been linked to many health concerns.
-Instead, natural methods such as crop rotation are used, along with natural insect repellents such as citronella.
+Instead, natural methods, such as crop rotation, are used along with natural insect repellents, such as citronella.
 Animal welfare is at the heart of organic farming and follows the naturopathic principle that prevention is better than cure – animals are not routinely treated with drugs, antibiotics or wormers.
-The Soil Association is the leading organic certification body in the UK, and products that meet their standards display their logo.
+The Soil Association is the leading organic certification body in the UK and products which meet their standards display their logo.

 P is for Prevention

 Prevention of disease is one of the underlying principles of naturopathy.
 Most patients who visit a naturopath will already be suffering from some kind of disease, but as well as addressing the current symptoms the naturopath will also aim to prevent future disease through changes to diet, exercise and lifestyle.
 This differs from orthodox medical practice, which focuses primarily on relief of symptoms.